Upward communication: 6 lessons for every business that wants to thrive in 2022

 Before we begin talking about the importance of upward communication, let’s first make sure we understand what upward communication actually is.

-As opposed to upward communication, in the downward communication process, information is passed from managers to lower-level employees.
+Unlike upward communication, downward communication is a communication strategy in which the flow of information is passed from direct managers to lower-level employees.
 It is often addressed as an order or instruction instead of a suggestion, as in the upward communication model.

-As technology evolves, the old standard communication flows for both internal and external communication changes too.
+As technology evolves, the old standard communication flows for both internal and external communication change too.

 With the power of social media and the impact online communities can have on any brand and business, clearly the days of unilateral communication are long gone.

-Through upward communication, businesses can facilitate employee retention and increase productivity.
+Upward communication encourages employee retention and increases productivity.
 It makes room for innovation and improvement.

-It is important to mention that having an upward communication strategy has proven to be beneficial for both employees and organizations.
+It is important to mention that this type of communication has proven to be beneficial for both employees and organizations.

 How is upward communication beneficial for employees?